silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ### Finalising the web root migration
 You'll need to update your server configuration to point to the public directory rather than the root of your project.
 Update your `.gitignore` file so `assets` and `resources` are still ignored when located under the `public` folder.
 Your project should still be functional, although you may now be missing some static assets.

 This is a good point to commit your changes to your source control system before moving on to the next step.

 ## Step 9 - Move away from hardcoded paths for referencing static assets {#step9}

 SilverStripe 4 introduces a new way to reference static assets like images and css.
-This enable innovations like moving SilverStripe module vendor folder or the public web root.
+This enable innovations like moving SilverStripe module [vendor folder](/changelogs/4.0.0#vendor-folder) or the [public web root](/changelogs/4.1.0#public-folder).

-This change is mandatory if you've completed either:
+This change is mandatory if you've completed either [step 7](#step7) (update project structure) or [step 8](#step8) (switch to public web-root).
-* Step 7 - Update project structure
-* Step 8 - Switch to public web-root

-Otherwise, it is strongly recommended, but not mandatory.
+If you have skipped these steps, it is strongly recommended, but not mandatory.

 ### Exposing your project static assets
 If you have folders under `app` or `mysite` that need to be accessible for your project's web root, you need to say so in your `composer.json` file by adding an entry under `extra.expose`.